Israel

 Midwest Regional Office |

-Registered lobbying group for issues affecting U.S./Israel relationship. |
+Registered lobbying group for issues affecting U.S./Israel relationships. |

 American Jewish Committee |